MoreiraLAB/GPCR-A17-MAAP/README.md

 ## GPCR-A17 MAAP - Mapping modulators, agonists, and antagonists to Predict the Next Bioactive Target

 ## Abstract:
-G Protein-Coupled Receptors (GPCRs) are vital players in cellular signalling and key targets for drug discovery, especially within the GPCR-A17 subfamily, which is linked to various diseases.
-To address the growing need for effective treatments, the GPCR-A17 Modulator, Agonist, Antagonist Predictor (MAAP) was introduced as an advanced ensemble machine learning model designed to predict the functional roles of ligands in GPCR-A17 interactions.
-Using a dataset of over 3,000 ligands and 6,900 protein-ligand interactions from sources such as the Guide to Pharmacology, Therapeutic Target Database, and ChEMBL, the model demonstrated robust performance.
-It achieved F1 scores of 0.9217 and 0.6930, AUCs of 0.9804 and 0.8668, and specificities of 0.9717 and 0.8787 for the testing and drug validation datasets, respectively.
-A Ki-enriched subset of 4,274 interactions improved F1 scores to 0.9330 and 0.8267.
-By guiding experimental validation, the GPCR-A17 MAAP accelerates drug discovery for various therapeutic targets.
+G Protein-Coupled Receptors (GPCRs) are vital players in cellular signalling and are key targets for drug discovery, especially within the GPCR-A17 subfamily, which is linked to various diseases.
+To address the growing need for effective treatments, the GPCR-A17 Modulator, Agonist, Antagonist Predictor (MAAP) was introduced as an advanced ensemble machine learning model, combining XGBoost, Random Forest, and LightGBM to predict the functional roles of agonists, antagonists, and modulators in GPCR-A17 interactions.
+The model was trained on a dataset of over 3,000 ligands and 6,900 protein-ligand interactions, comprising all three ligand types, sourced  from the Guide to Pharmacology, Therapeutic Target Database, and ChEMBL.
+It demonstrated strong predictive performance, achieving F1 scores of 0.9217 and 0.6930, AUCs of 0.9804 and 0.8668, and specificities of 0.9717 and 0.8787, respectively, reflecting the overall performance across all classes in the testing and independent ligand validation datasets.
+A Ki-filtered subset of 4,274 interactions (where Ki, the inhibition constant, quantifies ligand-binding affinity) improved the F1 scores to 0.9330 and 0.8267.
+By guiding experimental validation, GPCR-A17 MAAP accelerates drug discovery for various therapeutic targets.
 The code and data are available on GitHub (https://github.com/MoreiraLAB/GPCR-A17-MAAP).

 ![Alt text](GA.png)